Slow Looking - Drawing from Place with Nicole Bowller

 Learn the skills to make a solander box, also known as a clamshell or drop-spine box.

-An excellent workshop for bookbinders, artist book makers and printmakers who require an archival portfolio box.
+An excellent workshop for bookbinders, artist book makers and printmakers who require an archival portfolio box!

 Dive into the world of dark field monotypes in this comprehensive two-day workshop!
 Dark field monoprinting is a printmaking method that focuses on creating images by reductively controlling the ‘light’ on an inked up plate.
 Images are made by removing sections of ink by either wiping back or by using a variety of drawing tools to create various marks & textures.